22. Simple Neural Network Regression with Keras and JAX#

 Now we should be able to import some tools from Keras.

-(Without setting the backend to JAX, these imports might fail – unless you have PyTorch or Tensorflow set up.)
+Without setting the backend to JAX, the imports below might fail (unless you have PyTorch or TensorFlow set up).

 import keras